Skip to main content

 Matelly / Cultura Creative Ltd / Alamy

 When you do start to lose weight, you may find yourself fixated on the number on the scale.
 While you generally want that number to go down, it is important to keep in mind that you will also be gaining muscle, and therefore weight, while you are exercising at the gym.
-There is nothing wrong with weighing yourself every once in a while to keep track of your progress, but also take into account waist and hip measurements, progress photos, and how your clothes fit.
+There is nothing wrong with weighing yourself every once in a while to keep track of your progress but also take into account waist and hip measurements, progress photos, and how your clothes fit.

 Here’s a tip to give you a reasonable expectation – be SMART.
 This means you should start with a Specific plan that should be Measurable, Achievable, Realistic, and Time-bound (SMART).
-If you think it would benefit you, find a friend or family member that you trust to be positive and honest with you and will help keep you accountable to your SMART goals.

 a man working out.